21 Nov 2024 World Airspace Risk Summary Print

 Myanmar

-Only one international airspace warning exists, that of Germany, cautioning against flights below FL160 due to a potential risk from military ops, surface-to-air fire and anti-aviation weaponry.
+Two international airspace warnings exist: Germany cautions against flights below FL160 due to a potential risk from military ops, surface-to-air fire and anti-aviation weaponry.
+The UK cautions flights below FL250 citing similar risks.

 The security situation in Myanmar has deteriorated since the military coup in Feb 2021.
 There is conflict and violence across many parts of the country, involving air strikes and armed clashes.
 In urban areas, there have been shootings and targeted explosions, although normal city life has resumed in large parts of Yangon.